 Andre the Giant was featured in the 1974 Guinness Book Of World Records being named the highest paid wrestler in history to date at that time.

-Due to the giantism he suffered from, Andre was in constant pain.
+Due to the gigantism he suffered from, Andre was in constant pain.
 He self-medicated with alcohol.
-There were treatment options for the pain, but he wouldn’t humor them because he was afraid of what it might do to his career.
-By treating his condition, he was afraid that it would alter his body and ruin his career.
+There were treatment options for the pain, but he wouldn’t consider them because he was afraid of what it might do to his career.
+He was afraid that treating his condition would alter his body and ruin his career.

 In addition to Andre’s medical condition and alcoholism, he also faced many other issues.

 Being known as a giant was awesome for Andre’s career but not so much for his personal life.
-Because of his size, he stood out in any crowd and realized as much criticism as he did celebrity status.
+Because of his size, he stood out in any crowd and inspired gawking and fear from those who didn't follow his wrestling exploits.
 He didn’t “fit in” anywhere but in the wrestling ring.
 The world just isn’t built for a 7 foot, 4-inch man.
 Outside the ring, he was less a wrestling great and more of an oddity to be gawked at.
 Everything he wore, bought or used had to be custom made to accommodate his massive body size.

-After his death in 1993, some of Andre the Giant’s friends including Hulk Hogan, Vince McMahon and Nature Boy Ric Flair describe what life was like for the gentle giant to give the world some insight.
+After his death in 1993 from congestive heart failure, some of Andre the Giant’s friends including Hulk Hogan, Vince McMahon and Nature Boy Ric Flair described what life was like for the gentle giant to give the world some insight.

-Andre’s medical condition caused many other incidentals in his life.
+Andre’s medical condition had numerous other effects in his life.
 He suffered terrible emotional struggles.
 He was living in a world that wasn’t able to accommodate his size.
 Everything from buying clothes to transportation posed a problem for Andre.
 Even as a child, he was too large to ride the school bus and had to be driven to school each day.
-Underneath all of his success was a very unhappy man.
+Underneath all of his success and good nature, he was unhappy.

 Like it?
 Share with your friends!